Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Single Responsibility Principle:**

   - The CSS rules for each selector seem to focus on a specific responsibility, following the Single Responsibility Principle.
-For instance, styles for the product grid, buttons, and typography are organized separately, contributing to maintainability.
+For instance, styles for the product grid, buttons, and typography are organised separately, contributing to maintainability.

 - **Media Query Breakpoints (Device-Agnostic Design):**

   - The use of media queries with breakpoints (@media only screen and (min-width: 40rem), @media only screen and (min-width: 62rem)) is a design pattern for device-agnostic design.
-It ensures that the application is optimized for various devices by adjusting styles based on screen width.
+It ensures that the application is optimised for various devices by adjusting styles based on screen width.

 - **Card-Like Design:**

-  - The styling of the .product-grid with a background color, padding, and border-radius creates a card-like design pattern.
-Each product is visually contained within a distinct card, providing a structured and organized presentation.
+  - The styling of the .product-grid with a background colour, padding, and border-radius creates a card-like design pattern.
+Each product is visually contained within a distinct card, providing a structured and organised presentation.

 - **Hover Effects for Interaction:**